 The major elements of the administration charge include the above financial provisions as well as pensioner rebates and administration overheads.
 These costs are divided evenly across all domestic properties.
-In 2018/19 the Domestic Waste Administration Charge will be \$69.80 per property.
+In 2019/20 the Domestic Waste Administration Charge will be \$69.80 per property (no change from the 2018/19 charge).